tr0njavolta/katacoda-dev/terraform-sentinel/step1.md

 To test the failure behavior of your Sentinel policy, change the `bucket_tags` rule to a `null` statement.

-<pre class="file" data-filename="terraform-sentinel/restrict-s3-buckets.sentinel" data-target="buckets.change.after.tags is not null">buckets.change.after.tags is null</pre>
+<pre class="file" data-filename="terraform-sentinel/restrict-s3-buckets.sentinel" data-target="insert" data-marker="buckets.change.after.tags is not null">buckets.change.after.tags is null</pre>

 Run an apply in the Sentinel CLI again and evaluate the output.
 Your policy will fail.